Introduction to SAP HANA

 On-Premise Options

-- Tailored Data Center Integration (TDI): Gives the flexibility to use one's own certified hardware, but it is more time-consuming because it has to be done by a certified integrator.
+- Tailored Data Center Integration (TDI): Flexibility to use own certified hardware, requires certified integrator.

 Cloud Options